Hockinson Meadows Community Park

 Approximately 70 acres of this 240-acre park were developed in 2008-09 as part of the Greater Clark Parks District program.

-The new Disc Golf course is being built by volunteers in late summer 2020 will need to be maintained and we could use your help!
+The new Disc Golf course coming in late summer 2020 will need to be maintained and we could use your help!
 Click the button below to get connected with our volunteer coordinator for updates on this project and information on how yo can participate!

 - Baseball and t-ball fields – used primarily by Evergreen Little League

 - Soccer fields - used primarily by Pacific Soccer Club

 - Picnic shelter with covered seating for 50 people